A New Athens (album)

-A New Athens is the sixth studio album by English rock band The Bluetones.
+A New Athens is the sixth studio album by English indie rock band the Bluetones.
 It was released on 31 May 2010 on CIA Recordings.

-The album failed to chart in the Top 200 UK Albums Chart after its first week on release.
+It failed to chart in the Top 200 UK Albums Chart after its first week on release.

-The first single was "Carry Me Home", which released on 13 June 2010, on download.
+Its first single was "Carry Me Home", released on 13 June 2010, on download.
 A second single, "Golden Soul", was released on 14 November 2010, on download.

+In June 2021, a deluxe edition of the album featuring exclusive material was released on limited edition heavyweight blue vinyl on Demon Records for Record Store Day 2021.